 - No stand, table, or booth shall be used in distribution except in traditional public forum areas.
-Such use shall require the prior permission of the chief of police or designee, who shall state in writing the reasons for their approval or disapproval. - No written material may be attached or affixed to university or private property without the owner's permission. - The university maintains a position of neutrality as to the content of any written material distributed on campus under this policy. - The distribution of commercial materials and publications is covered by the university's Commercial Solicitation Policy https://www.bridgew.edu/policy/commercial-solicitation-policy#:~:text=False%2C%20misleading%2C%20or%20illegal%20claims,credit%20card%20applications%20is%20prohibited.
+Such use shall require the prior permission of the chief of police or designee. - No written material may be attached or affixed to private property without the owner's permission. - The university maintains a position of neutrality as to the content of any written material distributed on campus under this policy.

+The distribution of commercial materials and publications is covered by the Commercial Solicitation Policy.